 What are the signs of illness?

 Signs of poisoning vary depending upon the amount eaten.
 Gastrointestinal upset commonly occurs, including signs of decreased appetite, vomiting, diarrhea, depression, abdominal pain, and drooling.
 Eating larger amounts may cause red blood cell damage resulting in weakness, elevated heart rate, increased respiratory rate and effort, panting, pale gums, or red-colored urine.
 Kidney damage can occur in dogs that have red blood cell destruction.
-Increased drinking, increased or decreased urination, vomiting and decreased appetite are common signs of kidney damage.
+Increased drinking, increased or decreased urination, vomiting, and decreased appetite are common signs of kidney damage.

 How is poisoning diagnosed?

 Most cases are diagnosed in pets that have the expected signs along with changes in the red blood cells and a known or suspected ingestion.
-Bloodwork to evaluate red blood cell counts are performed to support the diagnosis.
+Bloodwork to evaluate red blood cell counts is performed to support the diagnosis.
 Bloodwork to assess kidney function and a urinalysis may also be recommended.

 How is poisoning treated?

 Early decontamination and treatment decrease the risk for serious effects.
 If ingestion occurred within a few hours of treatment, the veterinarian may induce vomiting.
-Once vomiting is controlled, activated charcoal may be administered.
-This can decrease absorption of the toxins from the gastrointestinal tract.
+Once vomiting is controlled, medical-grade activated charcoal may be administered.
+This can decrease absorption of the poisons from the gastrointestinal tract.
 Activated charcoal should only be administered by a veterinarian.
-Otherwise, aspiration into the lungs and life-threatening changes in sodium levels may occur.
-Blood work to look at the red blood cells will also be performed.
-Since destruction of the cells may not show up for several days, repeated blood work is typically recommended for up to a week.
-If you believe your pet ingested ibuprofen, it is important to call your veterinarian or Pet Poison Helpline, a 24/7 animal poison control center, at 1-800-213-6680 right away to have the risk of poisoning assessed.
+If given incorrectly, aspiration into the lungs and life-threatening changes in sodium levels may occur.
+Blood work to look at the red blood cells may also be performed.

 How can poisoning be prevented?

-Preventing access to plants, herbs, seasonings and supplements is key to avoid poisoning.
+Preventing access to plants, herbs, seasonings, and supplements is key to avoiding poisoning.
 Never give food seasoned with onions or garlic to your dog.
 Fence off gardens and plant beds containing onions, garlic, chives, or leeks.
 Dispose of leftovers containing these ingredients in an area where pets do not have access.
 Remember, some pets will even open lower cabinets or get into open drawers.
 Keep in mind that pets can get on counters or knock items off counters and tables.

-Pet Poison Helpline, an animal poison control center based out of Minneapolis, MN is available 24/7 for pet owners and veterinary professionals that require assistance treating a potentially poisoned pet.
-The staff provides treatment advice for poisoning cases of all species, including dogs, cats, birds, small mammals, large animals and exotic species.
-As the most cost-effective option for animal poison control care, Pet Poison Helpline’s per incident fee includes follow-up consultations for the duration of the poison case.
+Pet Poison Helpline, a pet poison control center based out of Minneapolis, MN, is available 24/7 for pet owners and veterinary professionals that require assistance treating a potentially poisoned pet.
+The staff provides treatment advice for poisoning cases of all species, including dogs, cats, birds, small mammals, large animals, and exotic species.
+As the most cost-effective option for animal poison control care, Pet Poison Helpline’s per-incident fee includes follow-up consultations for the duration of the poison case.
 Pet Poison Helpline is available in North America by calling 800-213-6680.
 Additional information can be found online at www.petpoisonhelpline.com